paulfitz/daff-doc/types/coopy/Ndjson.md

 ---
 layout: thing
 thing: class
-title: coopy.Ndjson
+title: daff.Ndjson
 ---
-# coopy.Ndjson
+# daff.Ndjson

   Read and write NDJSON format.
 You don't need to use this to use daff!
   Feel free to use your own.